Does Kay Jewelers sell Fake Diamonds?

 Compare Kay Diamond Jewelry with James Allen.

-Simply summarizing up a review of Kay Jewelers in one sentence is not difficult – you should not purchase a diamond or engagement ring from them.
+Summarizing a review of Kay Jewelers in one sentence is not difficult: you should not purchase a diamond or engagement ring from them.

 To ease your mind further, compare a ring from Kay Jewelers to one from James Allen.
-You will straight away notice, even if you are not a diamond expert, that the ring from James Allen will not only be of better quality but will more than likely have a lower price tag.
+You will immediately notice (even if you are not a diamond expert) that the ring from James Allen will not only be of better quality but will most likely have a lower price tag.

-Below is a review of Kay Jewelers, and whether or not you should spend anytime contemplating purchasing a ring from the store.
+Below is a review of Kay Jewelers and an analysis of whether you should spend any time contemplating purchasing a ring from the store.

 A Brief History

-The Kay Jewelers story began in 1916, founded by Edmund and Sol Kaufman, with a small retail spot in the corner of a furniture store owned by their father in Pennsylvania.
-Kay Jewelers are the second-largest mall-based jewelry retail chain in the USA, coming in second to Zales.
+Founded by Edmund and Soul Kaufman, the Kay Jewelers story began in 1916 with a small retail spot in the corner of a furniture store owned by their father in Pennsylvania.
+They are the second-largest mall-based jewelry retail chain in the USA, coming in second to Zales.

-Sterling Jewelers, who is owned by Signet Corporation, head up Kay Jewelers, a sibling company to Jared Galleria of Jewelry, who also do not offer the greatest quality.
+Sterling Jewelers, owned by Signet Corporation, heads up Kay Jewelers, a sibling company to Jared Galleria of Jewelry that too does not offer the most outstanding quality.

-In 1997, Kay Jewelers adopting the tagline “every kiss begins with Kay”, and have stuck with it since.
+In 1997, Kay Jewelers adopted the tagline "every kiss begins with Kay" and have stuck with it since.

 What Kay Jewelers Offer

 Kay Jewelers operate primarily as a chain mall-based jewelry store.
-This makes it more difficult for them to compete price-wise with an online-based store, pushing prices up and leaving room for criticism of staff in-store.
-Being a mall-based store, it offers easy access to customers who would like to stroll through and take a browse through their display, but at the end of the day, their engagement rings will always fair as more expensive when compared to online stores such as James Allen.
+This fact makes it more difficult for them to compete price-wise with an online-based store, pushing prices up and leaving room for criticism of staff in-store.
+Being mall-based, it offers easy access to customers who would like to browse their display.

-When it comes to the actual quality of the diamonds and engagement rings sold by Kay Jewelers, they do not meet the mark of online jewelers, as well as many other brick and mortar jewelry stores.
-For those who do not know much about diamond quality and value, it might be easy to fall into the trap of believing the sales reps in Kay Jewelers who push a certain ring, but this really does land up with an uninformed customer completely wasting their budget.
-This goes to show how important it is to read up on diamond education, and possibly take someone along with you who is clued up on diamond quality.
+When it comes to the quality of the diamonds and engagement rings sold by Kay Jewelers, they do not meet the mark of online jewelers and many other brick-and-mortar jewelry stores.
+For those who do not know much about diamond quality and value, it might be easy to be fooled by the sales representatives in Kay Jewelers who push specific rings.
+Therefore, it is critical to read on diamond education and take someone along with you who is clued-up on diamond quality.

 What Makes Kay Jewelers Stand Out?

-Wide inventory – Having many stores across the county, there is a fairly wide range to choose from at Kay Jewelers.
-This does not mean though that there is a wide range of good quality diamond engagement rings.
+Expansive inventory: Given that they have many stores across the county, there is a fairly wide range to choose from at Kay Jewelers.
+However, it does not mean that their collection necessarily comprises good quality diamond engagement rings.

-Reliable site – While the quality is in question, the Kay Jewelers site is fairly reliable.
-It is a huge company that is trusted by many Americans, and this translates towards the safety the comes with shopping on their site.
+Reliable site: While the quality is in question, the Kay Jewelers site is pretty reliable.
+It is a vast company that many Americans trust, which translates towards the safety that comes with shopping on their site.

-Certification – This is a point that does not make Kay Jewelers stand out in a positive light, but is something that does need to be mentioned to potential buyers.
+Certification: Though this is where Kay Jewelers lack, it needs to be mentioned to potential buyers.
 Diamonds from Kay Jewelers do not come with a reliable certification, such as a certificate from GIA or AGS.
-This should be heavily considered, as it could mean that the quality of the ring is lower than what is stated by the store.
+It should seriously be considered since it could mean that the quality is lower than claimed by the store.

 Kay Jewelers Pricing

-What Kay Jewelers does to make their diamonds seem more affordable, is advertise diamonds as 1.0 carat, when in actual fact they sit at around 0.95 carats.
-Most would know that a 0.95-carat diamond will have a smaller price tag than that of a diamond weighing in at 1.0 carat, so it is not fair to compare a 1.0-carat diamond from James Allen and what is claimed to be a 1.0-carat diamond from Kay Jewelers.
+Kay Jewelers make their diamonds seem more affordable by advertising them as 1.0-carat when, in fact, they sit at around 0.95 carats.
+Most would know that a 0.95-carat diamond will have a smaller price tag than a diamond weighing 1.0 carat.
+Therefore, it is unfair to compare a 1.0-carat diamond from James Allen with a supposed 1.0-carat diamond from Kay Jewelers.

-At the end of the day, taking into account carat weight, the color, the clarity and the cut of diamonds offered by Kay Jewelers, you will find that their prices are over-inflated, and you will be paying way more for a below-average diamond than what you should.
+When you consider the carat weight, color, clarity, and cut of the diamonds offered by Kay Jewelers, you will find that their prices are over-inflated and that you will be paying way more for a below-average diamond than you should.
 The diamond will also lose value by not having the correct certificate, which could come back to haunt you in the future when you try to sell your diamond.

 The commercialism of Kay Jewelers is shown through their custom-designed ring options on their site.
-They do offer a wide range of custom design jewelry, but it mostly covers birthstone rings, sports rings and class rings – definitely not something you would be looking for when creating an engagement ring.
-You can visit a Kay Jewelers store to request a custom design, but with knowledge-lacking staff, this can be quite difficult to achieve the ring of your dreams.
+They offer a wide range of custom design jewelry, but it mainly covers birthstone rings, sports rings, and class rings.
+Thus, it may not be something you ideally would be looking for when creating an engagement ring.
+You can visit a Kay Jewelers store to request a custom design, but with staff lacking in relevant knowledge, it can be challenging to achieve the ring of your dreams.

-Being so vast over the USA, creating your own engagement ring with Kay Jewelers is not only nearly impossible, but it is not advised.
-You will not receive the expert craftsmanship that you would expect from a jeweler such as Blue Nile, and you can expect the prices to be overly inflated.
+Moreover, creating your engagement ring with Kay Jewelers is not only impossible but also inadvisable.
+It is so because you will not receive the expert craftsmanship that you would expect from a jeweler such as Blue Nile.

 Website Ease of Use

-The website for Kay Jewelers, which is quickly expanding due to the demands of the online market, is quite pretty and full of pops of color.
-There are many different jewelry options to choose from, all of which are fairly easy to find.
+Kay Jewelers' website, which is quickly expanding due to the online market's demands, is pretty and colorful.
+There are many different jewelry options to choose from, all of which are reasonably easy to find.

-There are often sales on the website, with a clearance page dedicated to mark down product.
-When viewing an engagement ring on the site, you do receive quite a bit of important detail, however once again this can’t really be backed up due to the lack of a recognized, worthwhile certification.
+There are often sales on the website, with a clearance page dedicated to markdown products.
+When viewing an engagement ring on the site, you do receive some vital detail.
+However, it is largely ineffective due to the lack of a recognized and worthwhile certification.

-Being a chain store, you can expect the customer service to be somewhat below par.
-With so many mall-based stores, it would be difficult to find an expanse of staff with reliable knowledge in all things diamonds and jewelry.
+Because it is a chain store, you can expect the customer service to be somewhat below par.
+With many mall-based stores, it would not be easy to find an expanse of staff with reliable knowledge about diamonds and jewelry.

-Return Policy – Purchases can be returned to Kay Jewelers within 60 days of purchase, as long as the merchandise adhered to the strict return policy.
+Return Policy: Purchases can be returned to Kay Jewelers within 60 days as long as the merchandise adheres to the strict return policy.

-Warranties – There are a few different guarantees and warranties offered by Kay Jewelers, such as a Gemstone Guarantee, Brand Warranties, and Upgrades and Trade-Ins.
+Warranties: The jewelers offer a few guarantees and warranties, such as a Gemstone Guarantee, Brand Warranties, and Upgrades and Trade-Ins.

 Kay Jewelers Financing Options

-Kay Jewelers do offer to finance for a once-off purchase, for items over $500.
-The LONG LIVE LOVE credit card requires a 20% down payment before the purchase is made.
-This is for a 12-month special financing option.
+Kay Jewelers offer to finance a once-off purchase for items over $500.
+The LONG LIVE LOVE credit card requires a 20% down payment before the purchase is made—this is for a 12-month special financing option.